Courts of Scotland: Background

-The United Kingdom does not have a single judicial system — England and Wales have one system, Scotland another, and Northern Ireland a third.
-The Military Courts of the United Kingdom have jurisdiction over all members of the armed forces of the United Kingdom and civilians subject to service discipline in relation to offences against military law.
-The Supreme Court of the United Kingdom operates across all three separate jurisdictions, hearing some civil - but not criminal - appeals in Scottish cases, and determining certain devolution and human rights issues.
+The United Kingdom does not have a single judicial system – England and Wales have one system, Scotland another, and Northern Ireland a third.
+The military courts of the United Kingdom have jurisdiction over all members of the armed forces of the United Kingdom and civilians subject to service discipline in relation to offences against military law.
+The Supreme Court of the United Kingdom operates across all three separate jurisdictions, hearing some civil – but not criminal – appeals in Scottish cases, and determining certain devolution and human rights issues.

 Supreme Court of the United Kingdom

 The Supreme Court of the United Kingdom was created on 1 October 2009 by the Constitutional Reform Act 2005.
-The Supreme Court will hear civil appeals from the Court of Session, and it hears appeals from all the civil and criminal courts of England and Wales and of Northern Ireland.
+The Supreme Court hears civil appeals from the Court of Session, and it hears appeals from all the civil and criminal courts of England and Wales and of Northern Ireland.
 The Supreme Court has no authority to hear appeals on criminal matters from the High Court of Justiciary.
 Until the creation of the Supreme Court, ultimate appeal lay to the House of Lords, a chamber of the Parliament of the United Kingdom (though in modern practice only the Law Lords sitting in the Appellate Committee, rather than the whole House, heard appeals).
 The Supreme Court took over the judicial functions of the House of Lords, and also assumed the jurisdiction over devolution and human rights issues vested in the Judicial Committee of the Privy Council.

 Cases involving "devolution issues" arising under the Scotland Act 1998, as amended by the Scotland Act 2016, which includes disputes regarding the validity of Acts of the Scottish Parliament or executive functions of the Scottish Government, are heard by the Supreme Court.
 These cases may reach the Court as follows: